LiamHz/liamhz.github.io/md-blog/leaving-tech-to-pursue-art.md

 For years I had enjoyed making creative tech projects, but this interview was the first time I felt that art, without the tech side, was something I could get better at.
 All it would take would be countless hours of practice.

-Getting home from a long day of work, and readying myself to draw for 3 hours, knowing that all the art I'd make wouldn't be close to my internal standards was a challenging experience.
+Getting home from a long day of work, and readying myself to draw for 3 hours, knowing that all the art I'd make wouldn't be close to my standards was a challenging experience.
 It was the first time I was diving into a non-STEM area in years, and being confronted with my lack of skill day in and day out was daunting.

 But I enjoyed the challenged, and loved every moment of making art!